Can I Sell My House With a Furnace Leaking CO2?

-Generally, Patent Defects, Meaning Discoverable Upon a Reasonable Inspection Are Without Disclosure Requirements.
-A Seller Simply Needs to Refrain From Concealing a Patent Defect.
-A Latent Defect, Such As a Mold Problem, Must Be Disclosed If Dangerous or If Such May Make the Property Unfit For Use.
+Generally, Defects That Are Patent, Meaning Discoverable During Inspection Are Without Need of Disclosure.
+A Seller Only Needs to Avoid Concealing a Patent Defect.
+A Latent Defect, Meaning Hidden, Such As a Furnace Leaking CO2, Must Be Disclosed If Potentially Dangerous or Could Make the Property Uninhabitable.

 Similar Questions About Defect Disclosure Requirements Include:

 - Must a Seller Tell a Buyer About a Furnace Leaking CO2?